City Services - What's Open?

 The Eugene Airport is open and commercial airlines are continuing to operate flights.
 If you plan to travel through EUG please contact your airline prior to coming to the airport.

 (Updated December 1, 2020)

 See the latest updates from the Hult Center.

 The Human Rights and Neighborhood Involvement Office is also currently available by appointment only.

 Please call 541-682-5177 for assistance Monday through Friday, 10 a.m. to 4 p.m.
 Please leave a message, as staff will be reviewing and returning calls frequently throughout business hours.

 (Updated Oct.
 16, 2020)

 The Eugene Municipal Court has reopened in a limited capacity.

 The court is seeing individuals by appointment only.
 All persons cited or otherwise ordered by the court to appear will take priority for entry over most other matters appearing at the courthouse.
 No visitors will be allowed in the building.

-All non-essential jury trials are currently being scheduled in November 2020 or later.
+Non-essential jury trials will begin in November 2020.
 If someone is called to serve as a juror, they should call the number on their summons to confirm their final juror instructions.
-Jury rooms have been modified to allow for six feet of distancing, face coverings are required and will be provided, and all rooms have been sanitized and are not in use except for essential jury trials.
+Court space for jury selection has been modified to allow for six feet of distancing, face coverings are required and will be provided, and all rooms have been sanitized.

 Effective July 20, the court resumed normal course for processes related to warrants, late fees, collections, and license suspensions.